Black Affinity Network

 The CIS Ontario Black Affinity Network provides an opportunity to learn together, reflect on ways to be supportive of one another, and to be together as a community to begin dialogue that can lead to actionable change.

-In addition to emailed invitations to join meetings, members of the Black Affinity Network are also invited to access the Black Affinity Network dashboard on the CIS Ontario member portal.
-This online resource includes discussion boards, links and announcements about upcoming meetings and events.
+In addition to emailed invitations to join meetings, members of the Black Affinity Network are also invited to access the Black Affinity Network Hub within CISO Connect, our member community platform.